 If you wish to be considered for admission from the waitlist, please fill out the waitlist response form located in your F&M portal.
 Continuing to maintain and achieve outstanding grades, as well as having occasional email contact with your regional represenatative, will supplement your interest in the College.

 Should I make a deposit at one of the institutions where I was accepted?

 We advise students to deposit at another institution if you have not heard from us by the May 1st deadline.
 Ideally, the Admission Office begins to accept students from the waitlist in the last week of April.
 The waitlist remains open and active until the class has been filled, often extending through the last week in May.

-Should you have further questions or concerns regarding the waitlist, you may contact your Regional Dean by email.
+Should you have further questions or concerns regarding the waitlist, you may contact your regional representative by email.